PDF forms are everywhere nowadays. Here are some of the best PDF editors for Windows you should try for your next form filling.

-All in all, if you are looking for a PDF editor that supports Windows 10 Inking with excellent pen support then Drawboard PDF is for you.
+If you are looking for a PDF editor that supports Windows Inking with excellent pen support, Drawboard PDF is for you.

-Price: The base version of the Drawboard PDF is free.
-For advanced features, you need to subscribe to their service on a monthly or yearly basis.
+Price: The Drawboard PDF’s base version is free.
+You need to subscribe to their service monthly or yearly for advanced features.

-To put it simply, if you are looking for a simple PDF editor that has all the basic feature while having detailed guides and help topics to get you started then do give ApowerPDF a try.
+To put it simply, if you are looking for a simple PDF editor with all the essential features while having detailed guides and help topics to get you started, then do give ApowerPDF a try.

-Price: ApowerPDF is a paid software that costs a one-time payment of $59.95.
+Price: ApowerPDF is a paid software and costs a one-time payment of $59.95.

 9. Nitro PDF Editor

-Of course, this goes without saying but Nitro PDF editor comes with all the regular bells and whistles like text and image manipulation, editing and merging, page position manipulation, signing & password protection, etc.
+Of course, Nitro PDF editor comes with regular bells and whistles like text and image manipulation, editing and merging, page position manipulation, signing & password protection, etc.

-So, if you scan documents heavily then you might want to check out Nitro PDF editor.
+You might want to check out Nitro PDF editor if you scan documents heavily.
 There is a free seven-day trial to give things a try.

 Price: Nitro PDF Editor costs $159 per user.
-There is a free trial with limited features to give the software a try.
+There is a free trial with limited features to try the software.

-Now, compared to all other applications on this list, AbleWord lacks in terms of the PDF editing capabilities.
-That being said, AbleWord is pretty minimal and uses fewer system resources all the while being fast.
-So, if your PDF editing needs are simple. i.e. you don’t need advanced features like splitting, merging, signing, or OCR capabilities.
-Do give AbleWord a try and see if it works for you.
+Compared to all other applications on this list, AbleWord lacks PDF editing capabilities.
+That being said, AbleWord is pretty minimal and uses fewer system resources while being fast.
+So, if your PDF editing needs are simple. i.e., you don’t need advanced features like splitting, merging, signing, or OCR capabilities; AbleWord is perfect for you.
+Give AbleWord a try and see if it works for you.

 That is it.
-If you think I missed any of your favorite PDF editors for Windows 10 then comment below and share it.
+If you think I missed any of your favorite PDF editors for Windows, comment below and share it.